Simple Thai Recipes | How to make Authentic Thai Panang Curry

 Finally add the cooked chicken, and stir just until heated through.

-Season to taste to adjust the seasonings – you may add extra curry paste or dried red pepper, if you decide that you would like a little more heat at this point.
+Season to taste to adjust the seasonings.
+You may add extra curry paste or dried red pepper if you like a little more heat .

 Stir in the fresh basil leaves just before serving.